Last Updated: November 8, 2024

 illustration of step 2 in forming an llc in montana

 Name a registered agent for your Montana LLC.
-All LLCs in the state must have a registered agent.
+All LLCs in the state must have a registered agent (For more information, please see our what is a registered agent page).
 This agent is also known in some states as a statutory agent, resident agent, or agent for service of process.
 You’ll name this person or entity in your Articles of Organization.
 This agent is responsible for receiving official forms (like tax documents and service of process) on behalf of the LLC.

 Who can be a registered agent in Montana?